andersongames/auto-folder/docs/autofolder_console_test_checklist.md

 ### 🧪 4.
 Destination Directory

+- [ ] Validate if provided directoryiis valid
 - [x] Files are organized into provided destination directory (if given)
 - [x] Fallback to source directory if no destination is given
 - [x] Create destination directory if it does not exist (optional logic)